gctools-outilsgc/aurora-website/src/docs/en/notifications/logic.md

 ## User

-Everyone is a user, even if they have supervisory status, and is responsible for ensuring their information is up to date.
+Everyone is a user, even if they have supervisory status, and is responsible for ensuring their own information is up to date.

 ### Supervisor